 The decision to construct a new building on the Weimar Gallery grounds allowed the idea of a “House of the Weimar Republic” to take shape.
 Thanks to a grant from the federal government’s national urban construction projects program, the City of Weimar was able to launch an international architectural competition as the building contractor in 2017.
 The competition committee accepted 60 submissions and selected the Tuttlinger-based Muffler Architects firm.
 Its design pursued the goal of preserving the existing structure and expanding it with a new building in the Zeughof, the armory’s courtyard.

 The Exhibition Design

-The permanent exhibition in the Oberlichtsaal room of the former Art Gallery invites visitors to learn more about the Weimar Republic – from its revolutionary beginnings and political creation and consolidation to the peoples’ daily lives and the new opportunities offered by the Golden Twenties.
+The permanent exhibition in the Oberlichtsaal room of the former Art Gallery was curated and realized by the exhibition company musealis.
+It invites visitors to learn more about the Weimar Republic – from its revolutionary beginnings and political creation and consolidation to the peoples’ daily lives and the new opportunities offered by the Golden Twenties.
 It also illustrates the crises and challenges the young democracy struggled with.
 The exhibition consistently builds bridges from those times to the present, posing the question of the Weimar Republic’s significance for our democracy as it stands today.
 The modern design of the exhibition provides visitors with guidance thanks to a central timeline while also offering six topic-specific areas, each one affording an in-depth exploration of its topic.
 Films and video recordings of the time, accompanied by historical objects and interactive media exhibits, bring history alive.

 After the new building’s construction is completed, the permanent exhibition will be flanked by regularly changing special exhibitions.
 The first such temporary exhibition is to be launched in spring 2021.